ankursoni/kubernetes-operator-roiergasias/examples/machine-learning/local/README.md

 # apply the manifest
 kubectl apply -f machine-learning-job-manifest.yaml

+# browse job created by the manifest
+kubectl get job -n roiergasias

 # browse pod created by the job
-kubectl get pods -n roiergasias
+kubectl get pod -n roiergasias

 # check pod logs for the output and wait till it is completed
 kubectl logs roiergasias-job-<STRING_FROM_PREVIOUS_STEP> -n roiergasias